 MUSIC FOR A CAUSE

-Swarathma wears social conscience on its sleeves.
+Swarathma wears social conscience on its sleeve.
 The band members compose music because they love it, and they layer it with causes and beliefs that affect each of them personally.

 Music is a channel, a medium of expression of the band’s collective values.